-- 4. Application of the NYS Assessment Factor - a) The NYS Assessment factor will apply to the following customer bill components: - (1) Base Rates including the service and meter charges, energy charges (kWh), - (2) and demand charge (kW); and - (3) Power Supply Charge; and - (4) Visual Benefits Assessment (VBA), if applicable; and - (5) Distributed Energy Resources Cost Recovery Rate; and - (6) Shoreham Property Tax (SPT) Settlement factor if applicable; and - (7) Revenue Decoupling Mechanism; and - (8) Delivery Service Adjustment; and - (9) Securitization Offset Charge; and - (10)Securitization Charge; and - (11)Undergrounding Charge (UGC), if applicable; and - (12) Any "Charges for Miscellaneous Services". - b) Customers participating in the Long Island Choice program will be charged for the NYS Assessment as if they paid the Authority's charges for Bundled Service. - c) ESCOs participating in the LI Choice program will be charged for the NYS Assessment on any miscellaneous charges incurred under that program, but not for payments made or received from the Bill Credit Adjustment or the Power Supply Charge. - d) The NYS Assessment factor does not apply to Increase in Rates and Charges to Recover PILOT Payments. - 5.
+- 4. Application of the NYS Assessment Factor - a) The NYS Assessment factor will apply to the following customer bill components: - (1) Base Rates including the service and meter charges, energy charges (kWh), - (2) and demand charge (kW); and - (3) Power Supply Charge; and - (4) Visual Benefits Assessment (VBA), if applicable; and - (5) Distributed Energy Resources Cost Recovery Rate; and - (6) Shoreham Property Tax (SPT) Settlement factor if applicable; and - (7) Revenue Decoupling Mechanism; and - (8) Delivery Service Adjustment; and - (9) Securitization Offset Charge; and - (10)Securitization Charge; and - (11)Undergrounding Charge (UGC), if applicable; and - (12)Customer Benefit Contribution (CBC) Charge, if applicable; and - (13) Any "Charges for Miscellaneous Services". - b) Customers participating in the Long Island Choice program will be charged for the NYS Assessment as if they paid the Authority's charges for Bundled Service. - c) ESCOs participating in the LI Choice program will be charged for the NYS Assessment on any miscellaneous charges incurred under that program. - d) The NYS Assessment factor does not apply to Increase in Rates and Charges to Recover PILOT Payments. - 5.
 Annual Reconciliation - a) Each year, the Authority will perform a reconciliation based on twelve months to recover any amounts under or over collected in the prior time period.
 Any difference will be added to the amount to be recovered in the following year. - b) If the Commission determines that the amount assessed to the Authority under Section 18-a for a fiscal year is different from the amount used by the Authority to establish the revenue factor, the revenue factor will be updated as necessary to allow the Authority to recover the full amount of the assessment above the amount reflected in the Authority's base rates.